nestybox/sysbox/docs/design.md

 ## uid(gid) shifting

-sysbox-runc uses the [shiftfs Linux kernel module](https://github.com/nestybox/sysbox/blob/master/shiftfs/README.md) to support Docker containers when the Docker daemon is configured without userns-remap (as it is by default).
+Sysbox-runc uses the Ubuntu shiftfs module to help setup system containers when the Docker daemon is configured without userns-remap (as it is by default).